D4koon/WhatsappTray/README.md

 Using:
 Start the WhatsappTray.exe and from this Point on the Minimize-Button in the Whatsapp-Client sends the Apllication to the Tray.

+If you want your closebutton to also minimize to tray you have to start with --closeToTray

 Exiting:
 Right click on the tray icon (Whatsapp must be minimized to tray) and click Exit in the popup menu.
 Or run WhatsappTray.exe with --exit parameter.